Sober Recovery – What does it Mean?

 Some people are very insistent that being sober is a day at a time, others see it as a valuable statement that 12-step recovery works, proven by the fact that people can stay sober for long periods of time.
-It can sometimes come a bit of a status issue, and people generally react unfavourably to this.
+It can sometimes become a bit of a status issue, and people generally react unfavourably to this.

 Before the advent of the internet, there was a sort of underground market of what were known as speaker tapes.
 These were cassette tapes of people who spoke at conventions, both AA and Al-Anon, and other 12-step fellowships.
 They were quite difficult to get hold of and were done largely through mail order.

-The internet changed that dramatically.
-Podcasts rapidly became available and now cover a huge range of speakers, including many of the co-founders of Alcoholics Anonymous.
-It is worth being cautious that some sites hosting podcasts can contain malware so care should be taken before downloading any software from the sites.
+Recorded talks from anywhere became known as podcasts and rapidly became available to everyone.
+They now cover a huge range of speakers, including many of the co-founders of Alcoholics Anonymous.
+It is worth being cautious that some older sites hosting mp3 files can contain malware, so care should be taken before downloading any software from these sites.

 Dating people has always been a slightly contentious issue in recovery.
-It is often assumed that people are so damaged emotionally when they stop drinking that they are unable to form a meaningful relationship with someone else.
+It is often assumed that some people are so damaged emotionally when they stop drinking that they find it difficult to form a meaningful or intimate relationship with someone else.

-Tips for staying sober
+Tips for Staying Sober

 These can include simple things like having a plan for the day, going to a meeting, reading a piece of literature, avoiding places where alcohol is being served etc. There are many practical hints and suggestions in the book Living Sober

 The idea of a recovery coach often appeals to people who don’t want to be involved in Alcoholics Anonymous or other 12-step groups, or to people who it feels gives them an additional advantage in recovery.

-The idea of sober companions is a slightly simplified idea of a sober coach or recovery coach, and is normally someone who is simply there for someone else in eraly recovery.
+The idea of sober companions is a slightly simplified idea of a sober coach or recovery coach, and is normally someone who is simply there for someone else in early recovery.
 Again this is a common feature of recovery in 12 step programs, and may have some limited benefit, but often comes at quite a cost financially.

 Quotes that people find helpful often come from either books of Alcoholics Anonymous, daily reading books or books written by spiritual or religious people.
 The other source of useful quotes tend to be people who are motivational speakers, either current or historical.
 People often like these quotes on a daily basis as it can act as a thought reminder.

-Living sober book pdf
+Living Sober Book pdf

-The book living sober is a publication by Alcoholics Anonymous that gives a significant number of practical tips around staying sober, largely borne out of the experience of AA members over many years.
+The book Living Sober is a publication by Alcoholics Anonymous that gives a significant number of practical tips around staying sober, largely borne out of the experience of AA members over many years.
 Hard copies can be purchased, but it is also available as a free PDF from the AA website

-Clean and sober
+Clean and Sober

-Being curious about sobriety is a slightly odd expression, but has grown up in the context of other types of behaviour is being referred to as curious, giving people the freedom to explore what it means, without being committed to it as a definite reality.
-In truth this doesn’t really matter if people want to explore what it’s like to not drink then that can be really helpful, depending upon how they do it and what help they access.
+Being curious about sobriety is a slightly odd expression, but has grown up in the context of other types of behaviour as being referred to as curious, giving people the freedom to explore what it means, without being committed to it as a definite reality.
+In truth this doesn’t really matter if people want to explore what it’s like to not drink, then that can be really helpful, depending upon how they do it and what help they access.